NCBI-Hackathons/deSRA/README.md

 ![alt text](https://user-images.githubusercontent.com/12971527/32507439-6a004156-c3b5-11e7-8298-ced875e54c36.png "alternative graph")

 ## Intro
-The differential expression of genes in reaction to an experimental condition can give valuable information on the pathways involved in the reaction.
+The differential expression of genes in response to an experimental condition can give valuable information on the pathways involved in the reaction.
 Unfortunately, it currently takes many steps to compare gene expression levels between Next Generation Sequencing (NGS) data sets.
 This repository presents code for a simple tool to compare the expression of selected genes between sets of NGS runs, as well as a link to a user friendly web interface.

 ## What's the problem?
 The NCBI Sequence Read Archive (SRA) provides NGS data along with sample and project metadata (NCBI Resource Coordinators 2017).
 As part of the International Nucleotide Sequence Database Collaboration, the SRA supports access to data from a wide variety of experimental types and sequencing instruments.